linuskang/bubbly/README.md

 But accuracy doesn’t stop there.
 Because things are constantly changeing, and I cant update everything quickly all the time, Bubbly is designed to be community-driven through:

-- 📝 User Contributions — Any user can add new bubblers, edit incorrect details, or leave reviews about water quality, accessibility, and condition.
+-  Any user can add new bubblers, edit incorrect details, or leave reviews about water quality, accessibility, and condition.

-- ⚡ XP & Trust System — Contributions earn XP.
+- Contributions earn XP.
 As users gain XP, their edits are trusted more and require less review, gradually unlocking new editing privileges.

-- 🤖 AI Moderation — All contributions are scanned for spam, abuse, or inaccurate info before they go live.
+- All contributions are scanned for spam, abuse, or inaccurate info before they go live.
 Suspicious submissions are flagged for manual review.

-- 🧠 Reputation Tracking — Each contribution is linked to the user who made it, building a public contribution history to encourage responsibility and transparency.
+- Each contribution is linked to the user who made it, building a public contribution history to encourage responsibility and transparency.

-- 🗺️ Version History & Rollbacks — Edits are versioned so incorrect data can be rolled back if necessary, ensuring long-term accuracy.
+- Edits are versioned so incorrect data can be rolled back if necessary, ensuring long-term accuracy.

 Bubbly aims to become the world’s most accurate, publicly maintained map of drinking water bubblers — combining open community input with strong safeguards against misinformation.